 Influenza vaccine is safe to administer during any stage of pregnancy or while a woman is breastfeeding.
 There is no evidence that inﬂuenza vaccine prepared from inactivated split virus or subunits causes damage to the fetus or neonate and there is some evidence it may be protective against stillbirth.

 Pregnant women are at greater risk from complications associated with influenza illness.[7, 10] When pregnancy is superimposed on high-risk conditions such as asthma or diabetes, influenza-related morbidity is three to four times greater than in non‑pregnant women with similar high-risk conditions.

-Inﬂuenza vaccine is recommended for all children aged 6 months and older, and is funded for those with chronic illnesses and a history of significant respiratory disease (including a history of measles).
+Inﬂuenza vaccine is recommended and funded for all children aged 6 months and older, with chronic illnesses (see Table 11.3); children aged under 4 years a history of significant respiratory disease (including a history of measles); and all children aged from 3 to 12 years (until 31 December 2022).
 Children with the following conditions should be prioritised to receive inﬂuenza vaccine due to their increased risk, including:

 - all asthmatics on regular preventive therapy

 - other children with chronic respiratory disorders (eg, cystic ﬁbrosis, non-cystic ﬁbrosis bronchiectasis and chronic lung disease of infancy).